chef-boneyard/chef-rfc/new/load-and-converge.md

 #### Use Case: Patchy Resources

-This rule allows for "patchy resources," which are commonly desired and intuitive but hard to write currently:
+This rule works very well for "patchy resources," which are commonly desired and intuitive to use, but hard to write currently:

 ```ruby
 # Must leave content alone!